Dr. Ying Huang

 - Railroad Damage and Defect Assessment

-Dr. Huang’s research backgrounds are in steel corrosion protection and mitigation, smart cities and autonomous systems, smart materials and structural health monitoring, intelligent transportation systems, pavement and traffic monitoring, railroad damage and defect assessment, big data for civil engineering application, and emergency evacuation for multi-hazards.
-Dr. Huang obtained over $2.5 million research grants from NSF, U.S. DOT, NASA, etc. She possess two US approved and pending patents, published over 70 high quality peer reviewed publications that include one book chapter, 33 journals, and 38 conference papers, which were cited 500 times with an i10-index of 14 (Till Oct 2018).
-She has more than 14 keynote and invited presentations and 23 international and national presentations.
-Dr. Huang received numerous awards including the 2018 Welch Faculty Fellow Professor, 2018 NSF CAREER Award, the 2017 NDSU College of Engineering Researcher of the Year, 2017 NDSU Centennial Award, 2016 NDSU Forward Leap Research Award, and 2015 NDSU Ozbun Economic Development Award.
+Dr. Huang’s research backgrounds are in steel corrosion protection and mitigation, smart cities and autonomous systems, smart materials and structural health monitoring, intelligent transportation systems, pavement and traffic monitoring, railroad damage and defect assessment, big data for civil engineering application, wildfire detection and emergency evacuation for multi-hazards.
+Dr. Huang obtained over $11 million research grants from NSF, U.S. DOT, NASA, etc. She possess two US approved and pending patents, published over 120 high quality peer reviewed publications that include one book chapter, 68 journals, and 50 conference papers, which were cited 1250 times with an i10-index of 31 (Till Oct 2018).
+She has more than 20 keynote and invited presentations and 30 international and national presentations.
+Dr. Huang received numerous awards including the Walter F. and Verna Gehrts Endowed Presidential Professor, RCA Faculty Fellow on Undergraduate Research, 2021 NDSU College of Engineering Researcher of the Year, 2018 Welch Faculty Fellow Professor, 2018 NSF CAREER Award, the 2017 NDSU College of Engineering Researcher of the Year, 2017 NDSU Centennial Award, 2016 NDSU Forward Leap Research Award, and 2015 NDSU Ozbun Economic Development Award.

-Dr. Huang is an associate editor and editorial board member for five international journals, committee member for five distinguishing professional society such as ASCE Structural Condition Assessment and Rehabilitation of Buildings Committee, ASTM Fiber Optic Practices Committee, and SPIE Sensors and Smart Structures Technologies Committee.
+Dr. Huang is a chief editor, associate editor, or editorial board member for six international journals, committee member for five distinguishing professional society such as ASCE Structural Condition Assessment and Rehabilitation of Buildings Committee, ASTM Fiber Optic Practices Committee, and SPIE Sensors and Smart Structures Technologies Committee.
 She organizes and modulates five international conferences such as ASME IMECE, IWSHM, SHMII, SPIE Smart Structures & NDE Conference, and the ASCE Pipelines Conference.
-She is a grant reviewer for NSF CMMI Program, U.S. DOT PHMSA R&D Program, National Research Foundation (NRF) of Singapore R & D, and Energy Market Authority of Singapore R & D. Dr. Huang is also a frequent peer reviewer for more than 50 international top leading journals (more than 40 journals as reviewer) and conferences, reviewing more than 80 papers per year.
+She is a grant reviewer for NSF CMMI Program, U.S. DOT PHMSA R&D Program, National Research Foundation (NRF) of Singapore R & D, and Energy Market Authority of Singapore R & D. Dr. Huang is also a frequent peer reviewer for more than 90 international top leading journals (more than 80 journals as reviewer) and conferences, reviewing more than 80 papers per year.